TelerikAcademy/JavaScript-OOP/Sample exam/README.md

 # JavaScript OOP 2015 - Audio Player
-*	General requirements:
-	*	All `id` are numbers, greater than 0
-	*	Each player instance has an unique `id`
-	*	Each playlist instance has an unique `id`
-	*	Each playable instance has an unique `id`
-	*	Properties `name`, `title` and `author` are a strings between **3** and **25** characters

-		*	Your can use any Inheritance in JavaScript you like
-			*	For example: Prototypal or Classical
-	*	Each player instance has an unique id
-	*	Each playlist instance has an unique id
-	*	Each playable instance has an unique id
-	*	Your can use any Inheritance in JavaScript you like
-		*	For example: Prototypal or Classical
 *	Create an object (module) that enables creation of the following:

 ##	`Player`
 that has the following: